Launch successful products and campaigns with marketing demographics.

 Whether you use age range, life stage, or generation to define your target market, you’ll find that each defined demographic has its own values and preferences that can be used to personalize your advertising and marketing for maximum effectiveness.

 An example of effective marketing using the age demographic is the Dollar Shave Club (DSC).
-Their target market is men in the age range of 18-34.
+Their target market consists of men aged 18 to 34.
 Their marketing, advertising, and social media all rely heavily on humor that appeals to that demographic.

 Using gender demographics for your marketing requires extra attention to detail.
 If your product does not depend on gender, use other traits to define your marketing plan.